 This following information will help you understand the nature and scope of careers in medical informatics.

-"Biomedical informatics is the interdisciplinary field that studies and pursues the effective uses of biomedical data, information, and knowledge for scientific inquiry, problem solving, and decision making, driven by efforts to improve human health.
+"Health informatics is the interdisciplinary field that studies and pursues the effective uses of Health data, information, and knowledge for scientific inquiry, problem solving, and decision making, driven by efforts to improve human health.

 See our discussion on the evolution of the field for more information.

-People who have a degree in biomedical informatics have a wide variety of career opportunities.
+People who have a degree in Health informatics have a wide variety of career opportunities.
 The type of informatics career that an individual can pursue is, to some extent, dependent on his or her background, and selected area of study.
-Biomedical informatics trained professionals may become:
+Health informatics trained professionals may become:

 The following examples of settings in which they might work:

 Resources for current job opportunities can be found on our employment page.